 '''

-[ > combine( a^{(1/2)b^{(1/2)}}, radical, symbolic );
+[ > combine( x^(1/2)y^(1/2), symbolic );

 '''

 The use of the keyword symbolic tells combine to do a transformation even if it may produce an incorrect result for some values of the variables.
-The keyword symbolic only works with combine for some expression types and the expression type must be specified.
-Notice that the following command produces an error.
+The keyword symbolic only works with combine for some expression types and sometimes the expression type must also be specified.
+Here are a few more examples of using the symbolic keyword.